dheerajshenoy/IMGV/README.md

     - Created new logo
     - Added logo to the AboutDialog
     - Icons have been removed (looks messy)
+    - Minimal color picker has been added
+    - Version 1.3

 - 12 Aug 2024
     - Rebuild DEB package which was f'ed last time.